SACGF/variantgrid_docs/analysis/nodes.md

 This node filters variants by population frequency in public databases ([gnomAD](https://gnomad.broadinstitute.org/)/[TopMed](https://topmed.nhlbi.nih.gov/)/[1KG](https://www.internationalgenome.org/1000-genomes-summary/)/[UK10K](https://www.uk10k.org/)) or [internal frequency in this database](../data/zygosity_counts.md).

+[PopMax](https://gnomad.broadinstitute.org/help/popmax) is the frequency of the highest sub-population (Note: gnomAD2 includes bottlenecked populations such as Finnish/Ashkenazi, while gnomADv3 excludes them)

 Click "Pick individual gnomAD populations" to expand the selection to sub-populations (ancestry groups such as Europeans or East Asians).
-You may want to do this as PopMax includes populations with low numbers (eg Finnish/Ashkenazi)

 You can also restrict to a max count (gnomAD hom alt or [internal zygosity counts]((../data/zygosity_counts.md))) which is useful to restrict to very rare variants (eg denovo)